ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/index.md

 ### 2 SWS + ECTS

-* 1 for attending the lectures
+* 1 ECTS for attending the lectures
-* 2 for completing the homework assignments
+* 2 ECTS for completing 70 % of the homework assignments
-* 1-3 for the final project
+* 1-3 ECTS for the final project

+You can hand in homework until July 28th to make it count.
+This is a hard deadline.

+### The Final Project

+You have to hand in the final project in your owncloud file until September 30st.
+This is a hard deadline.

+Please also hand in an summary of the time you spend working on the final project.

 ## Materials